be0vlk/owlculus-gui/README.md

 - Click the "Delete Case" button and a confirmation window will appear.
 - Click "Yes" to delete the case and all associated files and folders from the disk as well as the entry in the SQLite database.

-### Renaming a Case
+### Editing a Case

-Sometimes we just don't like our case number and want to change it.
+Sometimes we just don't like our case and want to change it.
 No problem!

-- Click on the desired case from the display menu which will select it.
-- Click the "Rename Case" button and a new window will appear for you to enter the new case number.
+- Double-click directly on the cell whose value you want to change.
+- The cell will change to edit mode.
+Make your change and press enter.
+- Note that the created date is not editable.

 ### Running Tools

-- Click the "Run Tools" button up on the top toolbar and a new window will appear.
+- Right-click directly on a case to bring up the contect menu.
+Select "Run Tools" and a new window will appear.
-- Enter the information requested and click "Run".
+- Select the tool and click "Run".
 The app will run the tool and import the results to the case folder automatically.
 - NOTE: Maigret output is stored in the "Social_Media" subdirectory inside the main "Cases" folder and defaults to HTML format.

 This is the biggest WIP feature of the app.
 Currently, the only tool supported is Maigret.